 Walk with this visualization for a while.
 Let the engagement of the ground travel up your leg into your hip and as your hip engages let the other hip and leg disengage and relax.
 If you wish to exaggerate this it can be quite fun and is much easier if walking down hill letting gravity pull your relaxed leg in front of you.

 Once you are comfortable with this walk start pressing purposely into the ground with the whole side of your body.
-I think about driving into the ground from my shoulder down, Susannah doesn’t like that visualization but likes to think of settling into the ground from the shoulder down.
+I think about driving into the ground from my shoulder down, Another way that might be better is to think of settling into the ground from the shoulder down.
 The feeling should be of settling and compression with that side of your body feeling very connected to the ground and the space between your hip and shoulder being slightly compressed.
 Meanwhile let the other side of your body relax and hang from your shoulder.
 The space between your hip and shoulder being somewhat elongated because of the dropped hip.

 Don’t give it too much thought, just relax and let it happen.